oci-landing-zones/oci-cis-landingzone-quickstart/README.md

  - An application development compartment: for application development related services, including compute, storage, functions, streams, Kubernetes, API Gateway, etc.
  - A database compartment: for all database resources.

+The compartment design reflects a basic functional structure observed across different organizations, where IT responsibilities are typically split among networking, security, application development and database admin teams.
+Each compartment is assigned an admin group, with enough permissions to perform its duties.
+The provided permissions lists are not exhaustive and are expected to be appended with new statements as new resources are brought into the Terraform template.

-The architecture diagram below does not show the database compartment, because no resources are initially provisioned into that compartment.
+The diagram below shows services and resources that are deployed:

+![Architecture](images/Architecture.png)

-The greyed out icons in the AppDev compartment indicate services not provisioned by this template.
+The diagram does not show the database compartment, because no resources are initially provisioned into that compartment.
+The greyed out icons in the AppDev compartment indicate services not provisioned by the template.

 The resources are provisioned using a single user account with broad tenancy administration privileges.

-![Architecture](images/Architecture.png)

-## How the Code is Organized
+## How the Terraform Code is Organized
-The code consists of a single Terraform root module configuration defined within the *config* folder along with a few children modules within the *modules* folder.
+The Terraform code consists of a single root module configuration defined within the *config* folder along with a few children modules within the *modules* folder.

 Within the config folder, the Terraform files are named after the use cases they implement as described in CIS OCI Security Foundation Benchmark document.
 For instance, iam_1.1.tf implements use case 1.1 in the IAM sectiom, while mon_3.5.tf implements use case 3.5 in the Monitoring section. .tf files with no numbering scheme are either Terraform suggested names for Terraform constructs (provider.tf, variables.tf, locals.tf, outputs.tf) or use cases supporting files (iam_compartments.tf, net_vcn.tf).